- When Should I Get My Dachshund Fixed?

 - Increases risk of cardiac hemangiosarcoma by 1.6%

-- Increases risk of orthopedic disorders
+- Increases risk of orthopedic disorders such as elbow and hip dysplasia

 - Doubles the small risk of urinary tract infections by 1%